 On more than one occasion I have used the possibility of bankruptcy as leverage in reducing the value of a offer in compromise.
-The possibility of bankruptcy can have a big impact on an IRS compromise.
+The possibility of bankruptcy can have a big impact on an IRS offer in compromise.

 1. A Chapter 7 bankruptcy can “discharge” a tax liability.